OwenChung03/polyhack/readme.md

     ./amm_system.exe

-   If you want to use the input file to test the system, run the AMM system by executing the following command:
+   Or if you want to use the input file to test the system, run the AMM system by executing the following command:

    On Mac: